base234/KnowYourLocal-frontend/README.md

 # KnowYourLocal Frontend

-This is the frontend part of the project.
+This is the frontend of the project.

 Here is the link to the backend: [https://github.com/base234/KnowYourLocal-backend](https://github.com/base234/KnowYourLocal-backend)